acmerlino1/Bank-Challenge/README.md

 An app to manage a bank account through bank statements, with functionality such as making deposits, withdrawing, viewing balance and generating bank statements.

-There are two key classes.
-A Bank statement and Bank account.
-A bank statement is required to instantiate a bank account, which allows the user to deposit money, withdraw money, check balance and view statement.
+There are four key classes.
+A Bank statement, Bank account, Transactions and Display.
+A bank statement is required to instantiate a bank account, which allows the user to deposit money, withdraw money, check balance.
 Each transaction (deposit or wihdrawal), is added to the bank statement class.
-When the user views the bank statement, the bank statement class prints the list of all transactions.

 # Specification